How to Verify a Quantum Computation: Introduction

 \subsection{Organization}

-The remainder of this paper is organized as follows.
-Section~\ref{sec:prelim} presents some preliminary notation and background.
-Section~\ref{sec:QPIP-definitions} defines quantum prover interactive proofs and states our main theorem.
-Section~\ref{sec:Interactive-Proof-aux} describes the interactive proof system, for which we show completeness (Section~\ref{sec:completeness}), and soundness (Section~\ref{sec:soundness}).
+The remainder of this paper is organized as follows. \expref{Section}{sec:prelim} presents some preliminary notation and background. \expref{Section}{sec:QPIP-definitions} defines quantum-prover interactive proofs and states our main theorem. \expref{Section}{sec:Interactive-Proof-aux} describes the interactive proof system, for which we show completeness (\expref{Section}{sec:completeness}), and soundness (\expref{Section}{sec:soundness}).